deLaatLab/pipe4C/README.md

 | vppos        | Coordinate of viewpoint position.
 Any position within the VP can be used except the RE motifs (see note 13).                                                                                                                                                    |
 | analysis     | The final output tables will contain all reads (all) or only the reads that have been mapped to the VP chromosome (cis).
 For most analysis cis is sufficient and the generated output files will be smaller and therefore easier to process on local computers. |
 | fastq        | Name of the FASTQ file.                                                                                                                                                                                                                                         |

+**Table 3.** Description of parameters that are required in the viewpoint file for processing a 4C-seq experiment.

 ## Running the pipeline:

 ```